Industries That Need Websites the Most

 6. Analytics & Insights

-Many business owners assume that setting up a business and generating revenue equates to growth in a business.
-However, they often overlook the aspect called “performance insights,” which helps measure their progress and focus on the key areas of improvement.
+Many business owners assume that setting up a business and generating revenue equate to growth.
+However, they often overlook the “performance insights” aspect, which helps measure their progress and focus on key areas for improvement.

 Monitoring performance reports on a frequent basis indicates the overall interaction of a user on your website.
 You can track the number of clicks, average visits, and time spent on a page, how your users interact with the layout, do they find it effortless to use, the total number of visitors, demographics, and similar other factors that can help in prioritizing your goals, improve user experience, revamp your campaigns (if required), and ultimately achieve long term success.

-There are numerous third-party SEO tools, such as Semrush, Ahrefs, and others that can be used to track your website.
+There are numerous third-party SEO tools, such as Semrush and Ahrefs, that can be used to track your website.
 But if you are looking for a free option, utilizing Google Analytics and Google Search Console would be a great alternative.

 Also Read: 15 Best SEO Audit Tools For Your Website (Free+Paid)